 Students not covered by U-SHIP must have a comparable health insurance plan that is valid in the program country.
 In many countries, it is customary to make immediate upfront payments for medical services; then, upon return to the U.S., students request reimbursement from their insurer.
 Participants intending to use an alternative policy must confirm with their insurance provider that the coverage is international.

-In cases where an alternative policy provides no coverage or emergency-only coverage for international travel, students must either subscribe to the University's student insurance (full-year only) or purchase supplementary short-term travel insurance.
+In cases where an alternative policy provides no coverage or emergency-only coverage for international travel, students must either subscribe to U-SHIP (full-year only) or purchase supplementary short-term travel insurance.
 Here follows a short list (in no particular order) of insurance companies that provide such coverage.
 The University of Chicago makes no endorsement of any insurance provider.

 Please note that some parental insurance policies only cover students up to age 21.
 Students who are covered by a parental policy should confirm that this coverage extends through the full term of the program.